Wildside (album)

 Wildside is the fifth studio album by Canadian rock band Loverboy, released in September 1987.
-It was the band's first to not turn platinum, signalling a decline in their popularity.
+It was the band's first to not be certified platinum, signalling a decline in their popularity.

 Cash Box cited the "driving rock melodies" of the single "Love Will Rise Again", which "continues in band's established tradition of melodic power-rock".

-Of the album, Musician reviewer J. D. Considine wrote simply: "Talk a walk."
+Of the album, Musician reviewer J. D. Considine wrote simply: "Take a walk."

 Track listing

 Personnel

 All information from the album booklet.